JD-Gonz/info415_sp15/week 3/xss_advanced_payloads_hw.md

 	- Deploy the stored XSS with the payload and browse to it with your victim account
 		- See if you can cause the victim to automatically make a post just by browsing around and tripping the payload

 Note: Everyone is sharing this testing environment so delete posts you're not actively using and cover your tracks so you don't leave a mess.
 Also leave eachother alone and don't hack eachother's accounts.
+Traffic will be logged!

-### Phase 2 (Tuesday - Thursday)
+### Phase 2
 Location: TBD

 Here's the situation:
 - You can only view someone's wall if they are following you
-- The user social_butterfly follows and views everyone's posts constantly
+- The user butterfly follows and views everyone's posts constantly
-- The user admin only follows social_butterfly and views her posts occasionally
+- The user admin only follows butterfly and views their posts occasionally
-- The user Wilfred only follows admin and views his posts occasionally

-For phase 2 you will take the payloads generated in phase 1 and string them together in order to get the admin to follow you so you can read something on their wall and so you can steal a cookie from another user, Wilfred.
-This can all be done in a single XSS payload that will spread through the system, or can be done is separate steps, stealing the other user's sessions as you go.
-The browsing by the social_butterfly, admin, and Wilfred will be automated so it is your choice on how you solve it, but points will be awarded for use of a single payload.
+For phase 2 you will take two of the payloads generated in phase 1 and string them together in order to get the admin to follow you so you can read something on their wall.
+This can be done in a single XSS payload that will spread through the system, or can be done is separate steps, stealing the other user's sessions as you go.
+The browsing by the butterfly and admin will be automated so it is your choice on how you solve it, but points will be awarded for use of a single payload.

 ### Deliverables